CNC Machine Services – Evolution, not Revolution

-CNC Machines – Martin Price, Operations Director at the Engineering Technology Group, takes a look at the evolution of CNC machining and technology and explains that, whilst some of the founding principles remain the same, the future now lies in a desire to be ‘connected’.
+CNC Machines – Martin Price, Operations Director at the Engineering Technology Group, explores the evolution of CNC (Computer Numerical Control) machining and technology.
+He explains that whilst some of the founding principles remain the same, the future now lies in a desire to be ‘connected’.

-The manufacturing shopfloor of the 21st century is a far-removed environment from 15 years ago, let alone a machine shop that had just emerged from the rigours of World War II.
+The CNC machine shop floor of the 21st century is a far-removed environment from 15 years ago.
+It is even more different from the CNC machine shops that had just emerged in the days of World War II.

-However, whilst the state-of-the-art exteriors of the Nakamuras, the Quasers, the Hardinge Bridgeports and Chiron Group machines reflect modern day life, some of the actual cornerstone technology behind CNC Machines (Computerised Numerical Control to give its full title) remain unchanged – even surrounded by this futuristic kit and new just-in-time manufacturing principles.
+However, while the state-of-the-art exteriors of the Nakamuras, the Quasers, the Hardinge, Bridgeports and Chiron Group machines reflect modern-day life, some of the cornerstone technology behind CNC machines remains unchanged.

-All automated motion-control manufacturing CNC machines, from the bare bones concepts of the early days to the highly advanced systems we see today, still require three primary components.
-These include a command function, a drive/motion system and a feedback system.
+From the bare bone concepts of the early days to the advanced systems of today, all automated, motion-control CNC machines require three primary components.
+These components are a command function, a drive/motion system and a feedback system.

-As he has since explained, necessity was the mother of his invention when he was coming up with a solution for aircraft parts, but his vision and engineering expertise paved the way for the outstanding CNC machines we are currently producing and selling to customers in automotive, aerospace, electronics, medical, nuclear and healthcare.
-In short, being able to efficiently cut metal, accurately and quickly leaves its mark on every sector.
+As Parsons has since explained, when he was brainstorming solutions for aircraft parts, necessity was the mother of his invention.
+Consequently, his vision and engineering expertise paved the way for today’s outstanding CNC machine services.
+We manufacture and distribute these machines to industries such as aerospace, electronics, nuclear, healthcare and medical.
+In short, being able to cut metal efficiently proves to be useful for every sector.

-In the twenty years that proceeded it we saw plenty of changes, with each decade bringing with it new advancements, whilst the 1970s were particularly important for the advent of CAD/CAM and the first full introduction of CNC machines.
+In the twenty years that proceeded it, we saw plenty of changes.
+With each decade introducing new advances.
+However, the 1970s were particularly important for the advent of CAD/CAM.
+Furthermore, the first full introduction of CNC machines arrived in the 1970s.

-From there digital technology entered the fray and, in more recent years, automation in production processes has continued to give manufacturers the tools they need to produce more complex components faster and more efficiently.
+From there onwards, digital technology has entered the fray.
+Also, in more recent years, automation in production processes has provided manufacturers with the tools they need to produce complex components faster and more efficiently.

 However, the story is only just beginning…

-Smart-machining, connected factories, additive manufacturing and ‘lights-out’ production all used to be buzzwords of yesteryear, now they are playing out their true meanings in companies of all shapes and sizes.
+Smart machining, connected factories, additive manufacturing and ‘lights-out’ all used to be buzzwords of the past.
+Now they are playing out their true meaning in companies of all shapes and sizes.

-The world has become digital and so too has our manufacturing plants.
-CNC machine tools today are complicated, complex and, importantly, are often always connected to automation, MRP systems or in-machine measurement probes.
+The world has become digital, and so, too, has our manufacturing plants.
+CNC machine tools today are complex and, more importantly, always connected to automation.
+A lot of CNC machine tools are also connected to MRP systems and in-machine measurement probes.
 Our strong relationship with Blum-Novotest is a prime example of the latter.

-However, when more CNC machines and technology are connected together there is always the possibility of a breakdown in communication somewhere in the integrated solution.
-This could be a very costly issue and can halt production lines, result in poor quality and remove any spare capacity a firm might have.
+However, when a lot of CNC machines are connected together, problems begin to arise.
+One problem is that there is always the possibility of a breakdown in communication somewhere in the integrated solution.
+This could be a very costly issue and can halt production lines.
+Also, this problem can result in poor quality and remove any spare capacity a firm might have.

-These partnerships are a positive and mean sub-contractors will have more choice when it comes to integrated solutions that offer better reliability and performance.
-It will also take away the need for ‘pick and mix’, so often a cause of frustration for CNC machine purchasers trying to piece together the perfect package.
+Moreover, these partnerships will mean that sub-contractors have more choice when it comes to integrated solutions that offer better reliability and performance.
+Partnerships can also take away the need for ‘pick and mix.’
+Which is important as so often CNC machine purchasers struggle to piece together the perfect package.

-From talking to our Regional Sales Managers, the other anecdotal trend we are finding over the last few years is that machined parts suppliers are searching for reduced set-up times so they can move on to the next job in order to meet customer demand.
+We discovered that over the last few years, machined part suppliers are searching for reduced set-up times, so they can move on to the next job to meet customer demand.

-Improvements have also kept pace on the software side and the standardisation of hardware and user-friendly programmes has done much to ensure the complexity of new and future machines can be achieved effectively.
+Improvements have also kept pace on the software side.
+The standardisation of hardware and user-friendly programmers ensures that we can effectively achieve the complexity of future machines.

 CNC Machines in the Future

-New CNC technology can help a business remain competitive, win new products, reduce costs and work with an ever-increasing arsenal of exciting materials as some of our recent case studies prove.
+Advanced CNC technology can help a business remain competitive and win new products.
+Furthermore, advanced CNC machinery reduces costs and work with an ever-increasing arsenal of materials.
+We have proven this in one of our recent case studies.

-However, progress will not stop there, and machine builders are continually looking at stretching the boundaries of performance, an appetite that is being fueled by the Industry 4.0 movement.
+However, progress will not stop there.
+Machine builders are continually challenging the status quo of performance.
+The Industry 4.0 movement is helping to push these boundaries.
 Smarter, more connected, data-driven machines are inevitable.

-These CNC machines are learning on their own and will gradually require less interaction with, and dependency on, their human operators.
+CNC machines are learning on their own and will gradually require less human interaction and dependency.

-Manufacturers will be able to achieve greater insight into their CNC machines and processes, giving them the opportunity to plan more effective maintenance, reduce material waste and achieve even greater levels of quality.
-‘Trial and error’ on parts will also be removed as software can now play out the process in a virtual world.
+Manufacturers will be able to achieve greater insight into their CNC machines and processes.
+This will, in turn, provide opportunities for them to plan more effective maintenance, reduce material waste and achieve better quality.

 CNC machining is here to stay and will continue to be a bedrock of the manufacturing world.
 The CNC machines will just be progressively sleeker, smarter, faster and more likely to talk to each other.